 Negative affect was positively associated with UCS (b = 0.38, 89% CI: 0.34 to 0.42), suggesting that higher negative emotional states are linked to greater uncompassionate self-responding.
 Despite this overall trend, the variability in this effect (SD = 0.19) pointed to differences in how participants respond to negative affect, possibly reflecting individual differences in coping mechanisms or emotional regulation.
 Context evaluation showed a small negative association with UCS (b = -0.04, 95% CI: -0.07 to -0.01), indicating that more positive situational evaluations slightly reduce UCS.
 Substantial variability in this parameter (SD = 0.17) suggested that sensitivity to contextual factors varies between participants.
 Finally, the interaction between CS and negative affect was minimal, with the 89% CI spanning zero (-0.03 to 0.00), indicating no credible evidence that negative affect moderates the inverse relationship between CS and UCS.

-Discussion.
+Discussion of the Idionomic Analysis.
 The idionomic analysis offers nuanced evidence for the Bipolar Continuum Hypothesis, showing that CS and UCS exhibit an inverse relationship for the majority of participants.
 Nevertheless, substantial variability in these relationships suggests that the bipolar structure of state self-compassion is not universal.
 Approximately 19% of participants showed neutral or positive associations, underscoring the value of idiographic approaches in capturing diverse self-compassion dynamics.

 The positive association between negative affect and UCS reinforces the idea that negative emotional states intensify uncompassionate self-responding, though the observed individual differences highlight the role of factors such as coping strategies and emotional regulation capacities.
 The minimal impact of context evaluation on UCS suggests that self-compassion dynamics are more influenced by internal emotional states than by external circumstances.